royrusso/akka-java-examples/README.md

 ------------------

 ``/eventsourcing-persistence`` :: Usage of the new Akka Persistence module with Event Sourcing.
 An Akka Processor is responsible for processing non-persistent Commands that generate Events.
 The Events are persisted, and then allowed to modify the state of the processor.
+Additionally, the events are broadcast over the eventstream.

 During recovery, the system then loads the persisted Events and replays them to the processor.